James Buchanan Richmond: Confederate service

 As the American Civil War began, Richmond enlisted in the Confederate Army, as did his elder brothers William, Jonathan and Henry (although Jonathan died of typhus in August 1861).
 James Richmond initially served as an orderly sergeant and was promoted to captain of Company A of the 15th Virginia Infantry.
-When that was consolidated with the 64th Virginia Mounted Infantryin late 1863 (where his brother William was a Captain), James Richmond received a promotion to major and later another promotion to lieutenant colonel.
+When that was consolidated with the 64th Virginia Mounted Infantry in late 1863 (where his brother William was a Captain), James Richmond received a promotion to major and later another promotion to lieutenant colonel.
 He served under Col. Auburn Pridemore (whom he later defeated to represent the same Congressional district).

 Political career

 After Virginia surrendered and James Richmond and his brothers received pardons, he resumed his legal practice.
 Lee County voters elected him to represent them (part time) in the Virginia House of Delegates in 1873 and he served from 1874 until 1875.
 Richmond succeeded William P. Queen and was succeeded by Democrat Ira Robinette.

 In 1878, advocating sound money, Richmond defeated Congressman Pridemore in the primary, and was elected as a Democrat to the United States House of Representatives.
 He served a single term, from 1879 to 1881, losing in the Democratic primary to fellow Confederate veteran Abram Fulkerson, who helped organize the Readjuster Party but retired after one term.

 In 1886, the Virginia General Assembly elected Richmond judge for Scott County, Virginia.
 He served for six years, from 1886 to 1892.
 He then became chief counsel of the South Atlantic & Ohio Railroad Company for several years, and also engaged in banking.
 Richmond also represented Scott County at the Virginia Constitutional Convention of 1902, which disenfranchised black and poor white voters, but attempted to modernize treatment of corporations.